Definition of Bond Futures

 Different features are as follows.

-- It is used for hedging the existing portfolio from adverse interest rate movement.
+- It uses for hedging the existing portfolio from adverse interest rate movement.

-- Bond futures are bought and sold on regulated futures stock exchanges.
+- Market participants buy and sell bond futures on regulated futures stock exchanges.

 - The interest rate movement of the bond futures will depend on the underlying asset/ bond.

-- It obligates the bondholder to sell the bond at a predetermined price and time.
+- It obligates the bondholder to sell it at a predetermined price and time.

 To get the bond futures, an investor will have to do the following: